 All of the above are just as memorable and attractive as anywhere on the Garden Route.

 We got to Tsitsikamma Park just as the gates opened at 7 a.m. and had the Waterfall Trail to ourselves.
-By 10 a.m., when we got back to our car to walk to the suspension bridge, the park’s trails teemed with tourists.
+By the time we got back to our car to walk to the suspension bridge at 10 a.m. the park’s trails teemed with tourists.

 Plus, in the morning the light’s better for photos, the weather’s generally more favorable for speedy exercise, and it leaves you with more time for wine tasting in Plett, craft beer drinking in Tsitsikamma, or simply lying on the beach wherever.

-Slow down (really), keep an eye out for interesting-looking spots and don’t be afraid to poke your head in and say, “Hi.”
+Slow down, keep an eye out for interesting-looking spots and don’t be afraid to poke your head in and say, “Hi.”

-Our favorite experiences, like our unplanned but unforgettable meal at Tottie’s Farm Kitchen, and our favorite encounters, like the lady at the Op Die Plass “shop” by Storms River, happened that way.
+That’s how we had some of our favorite experiences of our Garden Route road trip, like our unplanned but unforgettable meal at Tottie’s Farm Kitchen (see our Garden Route Restaurants post), and our encounter with an memorable character at the Op Die Plass “shop” by Storms River.

 Maps.Me is a free Google Maps app alternative that may not be as practical as Google Maps for most purposes, but blows it out of the water for one: